Related Elrha projects

 Lead organisation: World Vision International

 Partnering organisations: Columbia University, Columbia University Middle East Research Center (CUMERC), Save the Children, Makerere University, Unicef, Plan International

 Study locations: Uganda; Jordan; Asia-Pacific Region

 Principal Investigator: Kevin Savage, World Vision International

-The overall objective of this research is to improve outcomes for children in humanitarian crises by strengthening the evidence base on the impact of Child Friendly Space interventions (CFS).
+The overall objective of this research was to improve outcomes for children in humanitarian crises by strengthening the evidence base on the impact of Child Friendly Space interventions (CFS).
 Although CFS are already widely used, it is acknowledged that there is very little evidence to support their use.
 Research into CFS has therefore been identified as a matter of high priority.
 If significant lasting impact is found, there may be a case for increasing their widespread use in the immediate stages of a crisis.